derpylama/TE4_the_provider/readme.md

 **Method:** `POST`

 ## Description
-An endpoint to invite a user to an event
+An endpoint to invite an end user to an event

 ## Parameters